timfilzinger/idp-software.com/docs/vendors/dataleon/index.md

 ## Use Cases

 ### Banking and Fintech Onboarding
 Financial institutions deploy Dataleon's KYC API to automate customer identity verification.
-The system validates documents in real-time, performs AML compliance checks, and reduces onboarding time by 90% while cutting costs by 50%.
+The system validates documents in real-time, performs AML compliance checks, and reduces onboarding time while cutting costs.

 ### Insurance Claims Processing
 Insurance companies use the OCR APIs to extract data from claim forms, medical documents, and supporting evidence.
 The platform achieves 95% accuracy in document processing and integrates with existing CRM systems via API.